Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability

-The condition states that, on average over all actions, actions that have excessively greater shares than in the equilibrium should not yield greater payoffs than in the equilibrium, and actions with smaller shares should yield greater profits, which \cite{HofSand09JET_StableGames} call \textit{self-defeating externality}.
-Economists \textit{expect }incentive-driven economic agents to switch from the former group of actions to the latter and thus the society to return to the equilibrium.\footnote{\cite{Milchtaich_19_StaticStbl} finds such an idea of incentives of returning to an equilibrium behind the conventional thought of static stability, in his attempt to exactly \textit{define }a static stability concept that is universally applicable to different settings (finite player games, population games, etc.).
-However, there are a few differences in the details between Milchtaich's static stability and what we extract here as ``static stability" from the determinants of stable games and ESS.
-Here we look at the correlation between $\Delta\x$ and $\Delta\bpi=D\F(\x)\cdot\Delta\x$ at each state $\x$, \textit{without} presuming any dynamic.
-In contrast, he imagines a path where agents linearly move from the current state $\x$ to an equilibrium and calculates the total payoff changes that occur on the path.}

 This is, of course, nothing but negative semidefiniteness of $D\F$.
-Note that this imposes a condition only on $\F$, but not on $\V^\F$.
+This condition states that, on average over all actions, actions that have greater shares of players in the population than in the equilibrium should not yield greater payoffs than in the equilibrium, and actions with smaller shares should yield greater profits; H\&S call it \textit{self-defeating externality}.
+Economists \textit{expect }incentive-driven economic agents to switch from the former group of actions to the latter and thus the society to return to the equilibrium.\footnote{\cite{Milchtaich_19_StaticStbl} attempts to exactly \textit{define }a static stability concept that is universally applicable to different settings (finite player games, population games, etc.).} Note that \eqref{eq:DF_StatStblCondn} imposes a condition only on $\F$, but not on $\V^\F$.
 So, we can regard it as \textit{static }stability.